-5 Note, however, that this information is self-reported, and there is bunching in the data around the years ending in zero or five.
+6 Note, however, that this information is self-reported, and there is bunching in the data around the years ending in zero or five.

-Census, and about 12 percent in each of the earlier data sets (Table 2).
+Slightly more than 14 percent of the sample of immigrants from ESDC in the US reported speaking a language other than or in addition to English at home in the 2000 Census, and about 12 percent in each of the earlier data sets (Table 2).
 The importance of Irish Gaelic among immigrants from Ireland, and French among immigrants from Canada is shown in Table 2.
 Due to small sample sizes, further consideration cannot be given to those immigrants speaking Irish Gaelic at home in the US.
 However, separate analyses are conducted for "French" Canadians, defined here as immigrants from Canada who speak French at home, and other Canadians.

-Table 2 Percent of Immigrants from ESDC in the US Speaking English Only and Top Five non-English Languages, by Country of Origin, 2000
+Table 2 Percent of Adult Male Immigrants from ESDC in the US Speaking English Only and the Top Five non-English Languages, by Country of Origin, 2000